Estimated reading time: 8 minutes

 Court records – civil vs. criminal: First, note the difference between a civil restraining order and a criminal charge.
 The general rule is that most court records are public, whether civil or criminal.
 But most employment screening using criminal history background checks tend not to check civil court records.
 So criminal court records are more important.

-Criminal court records, on the other hand, can cause problems.
-They are public.
+Criminal court records, on the other hand, can cause bigger problems.
 A conviction record shows that a jury or judge accepted the allegation as true beyond a reasonable doubt.
 Criminal case restraining orders, though public, are still less damaging than a record of conviction.

-In general, restraining orders tend to have a temporary effect, while in place.
+In general, restraining orders have a temporary effect, while in place.
 (One example is the temporary suspension of gun rights while a civil OFP is in effect.)
-But criminal conviction records are permanent, and can have long-term effects (including on civil rights).
+But criminal conviction records are permanent, and can have long-term effects (including civil rights).

 In domestic criminal cases, the witness usually did not request, and does not want, any restraining order or no-contact order.